 11. MIT Chapel

 Eero Saarinen's design for the non-denominational chapel on the campus of Massachusetts Institute of Technology (MIT) can be found next to the Kresge Auditorium and Kresge Oval – which Saarinen also designed.

 A striking windowless brick cylinder set inside a shallow concrete moat, topped by an aluminium spire, the chapel is widely celebrated as a successful example of architectural mid-century modernism.
 Saarinen created texture by deliberately selecting bricks that were rough and imperfect.

 Rudolph de Harak was another leading exponent of mid-century modernism in graphic design.
 Like Lucienne Day, he combined distinctive colour palettes with simple geometric shapes to communicate a message in a stylised, graphic way.

-His book cover designs for McGraw-Hill Paperbacks are stand-out examples of this style, communicating diverse and complex topics.
+His book cover designs for McGraw-Hill Paperbacks are standout examples of this style, communicating diverse and complex topics.
 His illustrations for Modern Nuclear Technology, for example, and Personality and Psychotherapy, use simple, graphic, overlapping shapes – a characteristically mid-century modern technique.

 13. Tulip chair

 As well as architecture, Eero Saarinen was also a talented industrial designer.
-Designed in 1955 to completed his Tulip dining table, the classic Tulip chair has an unmistakably 'space age' vibe, and features the distinctive smooth curves and experimental materials characteristic of mid-century modern design.
+Designed in 1955 to complete his Tulip dining table, the classic Tulip chair has an unmistakably 'space age' vibe, and features the distinctive smooth curves and experimental materials characteristic of mid-century modern design.

-Although Saarinen had originally planned to produce the chair from a single piece of moulded fibreglass, the material proved unable to support the weight and so the base was constructed from cast aluminium instead, painted to match the upper shell perfectly.
+Although Saarinen had originally planned to produce the chair from a single piece of moulded fibreglass, the material proved unable to support the weight and so the base was constructed from cast aluminium instead, then painted to match the upper shell perfectly.